Kotti/Kotti/docs/index.rst

 Kotti documentation
 ===================

-Kotti is a user-friendly, light-weight and extensible web content management system, based on Pyramid and SQLAlchemy.
+Kotti is a user-friendly, nimble and extensible web content management system, based on Pyramid and SQLAlchemy.

+If you are a user of a Kotti system, and either found this page through browsing or searching, or were referred here, you will want to go directly to the `Kotti User Manual<http://kotti_user_manual.readthedocs.org/>`_.
+The documentation below, ``First Steps``, ``Topics``, and so on, are for developers of Kotti.

 First steps
 -----------